Velja Međa

 Velja Međa is a village in the municipality of Ravno, Bosnia and Herzegovina.
+It is located 15 kilometers from the border of the Republic of Croatia.
 The village is populated by Croats.

+History

+Austria-Hungary built a railway station in Velja Međa during the construction of the Gabela-Zelenika railway.
+The railway came to Velja Među from Turkovići and led to Ravno.

 Demographics

 According to the 2013 census, its population was 203, all Croats.